szh1456/szh1456.github.io/_pages/about.md

 ======
 * [05/2022] Started my research internship at Snap Research, building a very cool interacvtive system.
 Stay tuned!
 <!-- * [05/2022] I graduated from Dartmouth with a master degree and is moving to Columbia with my advisor.
 Will miss here Hanover! -->
-* [03/2022] Our paper **"Sunflower: Sensing Underwater Robots From the Air"** has been conditionally accepted to [MobiSys 2022](https://www.sigmobile.org/mobisys/2022/).
+* [03/2022] Our paper **"Sunflower: Locating Underwater Robots From the Air"** has been conditionally accepted to [MobiSys 2022](https://www.sigmobile.org/mobisys/2022/).
 The first system ever achieves wirelessly localizing underwater robots from the air withut additional infrastructure.
 Laser light is our secret for cross-medium sensing.
 Please check out our demo video [here!](https://www.youtube.com/watch?v=ofpqm2G2s_U)
 * [09/2021] We are presenting both **ASLTeach** and **FaceSense** in [UbiComp 2021](https://www.ubicomp.org/ubicomp2021/)!
 * [07/2021] Our COVID-motivated paper **"FaceSense: Sensing Face Touch with an Ear-worn System"** is accepted with minor revision by IMWUT (UbiComp2021).
 It's more than one-year-long effort collaborating with 4 universities.
 Cheers for the team's hard work during the pandemic!
 Please check out our [paper](https://dl.acm.org/doi/pdf/10.1145/3478129) for more details.
 * [06/2021] Started my research internship at Signify (Philips Lighting), focusing on deep learning and sensor data fusion!